hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 ## Current status

 SQL currently supports the `OBJECT` type.
-This type is used for all fields that don't have one of the more specific type (we call them SQL primitive types).
+This type is used for all fields that don't have one of the more specific types (we call them SQL primitive types).

 Behavior of `OBJECT`: